-Figure 6 shows the proportion of runs in which the convention represented by the fixed strategy became established when using the static heuristics: Static LIFE-DEGREE and Static Degree.
-In common with initial intervention, consideration of age induces poorer performance here.
+Figure 6 shows the proportion of runs in which the convention represented by the fixed strategy became established when using the Static heuristics: Static LIFE-DEGREE and Static Degree.
+Like in initial intervention, consideration of age induces poorer performance here.
 With $\omega = 0.7$ , LIFE-DEGREE is substantially outperformed by Static Degree for any non-trivial proportion, in contrast to the case in initial intervention when such a weighting produced similar performances.
-Even when increasing the weighting to 0.9, previously equivalent to the performance of pure degree, Static LIFE-DEGREE is still slightly outperformed by Static Degree though this is within the margin of error (only 46 FS agents produce significant differences at a 10% level).
-The performance of higher weights asymptotically approached that of Static Degree.
+Even when increasing the weighting to 0.9, previously equivalent to the performance of pure degree, Static LIFE-DEGREE is still slightly outperformed by Static Degree though this is within the margin of error.
+Increasing the weighting further resulted in performance which asymptotically approached that of Static Degree.